 So, once the water-based wood filler dries, it does not contract or expand along with the wood over time.

 On the contrary, solvent-based or epoxy based wood filler contains higher toxic compounds or VOC like vinyl and epoxy.
 Its smell can linger until it dries for an hour.
 It is also pricier than water-based and requires turpentine or similar removal chemicals to clean it up.

 But, the good thing about epoxy wood filler has resistance to extreme weather and humidity which makes them ideal for your exterior wood projects.

 So, is Screwing Into Wood Filler Advisable?

-Yes, our experts say that aside from sanding and staining wood filler, you can do screwing into it.
+Yes, aside from sanding and staining wood filler, you can definitely screw into it.